xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

-Now that you have a running debox environment, let's clone the github-repo for the pipeline-kafka project:
+Now that you have a running devbox environment, let's clone the github-repo for the pipeline-kafka project:

 **we use --recursive to make sure all the submodules get pulled as well.
 The submodules are actual github repos for the standalone pipeline and docker-kafka projects.**
 {: .notice--info}